 The problem with any diet, once it becomes wildly popular, is that people will abuse it or use it in inappropriate ways.

 The Atkins diet is definitely not alone in this.
-Previous diet fads went through the similar boom and crash arc that punctuate much of the diet publishing industry.
+Previous diet fads went through a similar boom and crash arc that punctuates much of the diet publishing industry.

 The Atkins diet was different in that people really took it to extremes.
 When encouraged to cut back on the pasta, rice, and potatoes, many Atkins dieters took this to mean that they can go overboard with steak, pork chops, and other cholesterol-rich foods.